micahmo/twitch2tuner/README.md

 # Misc

 I've found that the guide often does not load correctly the first time on Roku devices.
 Pressing the back button once the guide is focused often fixes it.
+There is a Plex forum thread to track the issue [here](https://forums.plex.tv/t/bug-guide-is-blank-on-roku-until-pressing-back-button/707519).

 # Credits